Chicago Car Accident Attorney

 Car accidents are the most common type of personal injury cases handled by the auto accident lawyers of Taxman, Pollock, Murray & Bekkerman, LLC.
 Every driver knows that the road can be a risky place.
 There are over ten million registered motor vehicles in the state of Illinois, and about 8.8 million licensed drivers.
 In this day and age, many of those drivers are distracted and not paying attention to their surroundings.
 It is not surprising then that in 2011, there were 281,788 crashes in Illinois, according to the Illinois Department of Transportation.
 Those crashes resulted in 918 deaths and 84,172 personal injuries.

 Injuries sustained in a car accident can be severe and life-altering.
 Unfortunately, it can be difficult to get insurance companies to cover the entirety of your care, and depending on the type of injury, medical care may be necessary for years.
 Never limit your treatment because the insurance company is pressuring you.
 Obtaining the compensation you deserve is possible with the help of a knowledgeable car accident attorney.
-Contact our firm to schedule your free consultation with one of our experienced attorneys today at (312) 586-1700.
+Contact our firm to schedule your free consultation with one of our experienced Chicago personal injury attorneys today at (312) 586-1700.

 Why Choose Us